marklaffan/Carl-Laffan-Architecture/README.md

 # carl-laffan-architecture
-Carl's boody of work and CV
+Carl's body of work and CV